 Like The General, Geico offers coverage for high-risk drivers.
-However, if you’re a high-risk driver, you’ll likely pay more for Geico.
+However, if you’re a high-risk driver, you’ll likely pay more for Geico insurance.
 Geico charges significantly higher rates for young drivers and drivers with substantial records than drivers in good standing.
-This is likely because Geico offers multiple discount incentives for safe drivers and drivers who don’t file claims.
+This is likely because Geico offers multiple discount incentives for safe drivers and drivers who don’t file insurance claims.

 Also like The General, Geico gives customers the option to instantly file claims through the company’s smartphone app.
 Unlike The General, Geico actually offers accident forgiveness and rate decreases for dedicated customers.

 If you’re looking for affordable car insurance with great online management tools, Geico might be a great option for you.